 Grounds of approximately 9.76 acres surround the Castle and extend to meet both Chryston and Moodiesburn.
 Subject to planning consents being obtained there is potential for long-term development.

-In need of an owner prepared to return it to its former glory, Bedlay Castle is for sale with CKD Galbraith Stirling priced at offers over 500,000.
+In need of an owner prepared to return it to its former glory, Bedlay Castle is for sale with Galbraith Stirling priced at offers over 500,000.